-Since first commissioning ASKAP's high frequency resolution Zoom modes, we have found that on-sky imaging experiments (particularly at the highest 32x resolution) tend to produce poor-quality results.
+Since commissioning ASKAP's high frequency resolution zoom modes, we have found that imaging experiments (especially at the highest 32x resolution) tend to produce poor-quality results.
 Detailed analysis of GASKAP-OH data from Pilots Phase I revealed that the self-calibration solutions could diverge on some baselines, pointing to an issue with fringe rotation.
 Further dedicated test observations of a calibrator source in 16x and 32x modes confirmed that for large phase rates (i.e. the longest baselines, around source transit) the array loses phase coherence.
-CASS engineers are currently investigating this problem while the science teams are working to determine whether existing data can be recovered by flagging only the baselines that show unexpected behaviour in the self-calibration solutions.
+CASS engineers are currently investigating this problem while the science teams are working to determine whether existing data can be recovered by flagging only the corrupted baselines.